SirWrexes/epitech-clang-format/README.md

 ## Several reasons why:
 1. #### Norminettes are __all broken__.
-    * Not kept up to date
+    * Mostly not kept up to date
-    * Flag tons of false positives
+    * Usually flag tons of false positives
     * They use and old version of Epitech's coding style and it's _hard-coded_ inside them -- really this sucks and disallows any kind of flexibility.
     And if you know me, you know I LOVE flexible code

 2. #### Norminettes are __forbidden__... unless you make one yourself.
-    * Making a C parser is lot of work and often not worth it :
+    * Making a C parser is a lot of work and often not worth it :
-    It'll teach you very interresting things but I'm ready to bet that if you're not a genius that has 100% for every project ─ and if you are you don't need a norminette ─ your parser will end up exactly like NormEZ : broken as hell.
+    It'll teach you very interresting things but I'm ready to bet that if you're not a genius that has 100% to every project ─ and in that case you wouldn't need a norminette ─ your parser will end up exactly like NormEZ : broken as hell.

 3. #### CLang and its tools are awesome !
     * You should really take time to check them out, it's worth your while.
-    * `clang-format` reformats your code directly, and either prints it for to stdout or directly in place, you chose.
+    * `clang-format` reformats your code directly, and either prints it to stdout or directly in place, you chose.
     * CLang is an amazing compiler :
         * Faster than GCC
         * Much more eligible error/warning messages